Frequently Asked Questions About China

 - The Recent Chinese Civil War-7.5 Million Casualties

 What is interesting is that two of these conflicts were religious in nature.
 The Taiping rebellion was started by a man claiming to be Jesus` little brother who attempted to create a Christian millenarian state.
 The Dungan revolt was started by Muslims trying to create an independent Muslim state near the Yellow River.
-No wonder that the Chinese government today is weary of religion and religious groups.
+No wonder that the Chinese government today is wary of religion and religious groups.

 What are the notable constitutions of China?